Bloody knife found in basement of missing Massachusetts mother's home, prosecutors say – KION546

 By Amanda Watts and Eric Levenson, CNN

-The alleged discovery of the knife was revealed during a Quincy District Court hearing for the woman’s husband, Brian Walshe.
-Ana Walshe, a mother of three, has not been seen since New Year’s Day.
+Brian Walshe, 47, was arraigned in Quincy District Court on Monday on a charge of misleading investigators who are searching for Ana Walshe, a 39-year-old mother of three who has not been seen in more than a week.

-Her husband said he last saw her early on January 1 when she took an Uber or Lyft to the airport to fly to Washington DC for work, according to prosecutor Lynn Beland.
+Brian Walshe told police he last saw his wife early on January 1 when she took an Uber or Lyft to the airport to fly to Washington DC for work, according to prosecutor Lynn Beland.
 Her workplace reported her missing on January 4 after she did not show up to her job, Beland said.

-However, a police investigation found there was not an Uber or Lyft that day, she did not arrive to her flight or to DC, and her cell phone pinged at her home later in the day, Beland said.
+However, a police investigation found there was not an Uber or Lyft ride on New Year’s Day, she did not arrive to her flight or to DC, and her cell phone pinged at her home later in the day, Beland said.

 The investigation also called into question Walshe’s statements to police about his actions and movements the first few days of the new year.
 For one, Beland said he took his child to get ice cream on January 2, but surveillance video shows he bought $450 of cleaning supplies at Home Depot that day, including mops, a bucket and tarps, the prosecutor said.